liberland/docs/blockchain/judiciary/initial_proposal.md

 - **Party A**: The applicant, the party submitting an application to the court.
 - **Party B**: The defendant, the party being mentioned in the application to the court, usually as an opponent to the claim or to a part of the claim.
 - **Judge**: A professional vetted by Liberland (or other users) representing the system's centralized element.
 The on-chain list of active judges includes their fees, case histories, and success-to-failure ratios.
-- (possibly)**Jury**: Users who vote on the merit of arguments, representing the system's decentralized element.

 ## Impact
 The solution we propose introduces a hybrid entity, central yet decentralized, capable of interpreting intent behind actions within the blockchain.
 Empowered to regulate transactions by reversing or counteracting them, this entity exercises authority particularly in situations where malicious or bad faith intentions are identified.
 By introducing a virtual judiciary, any questionable actions can be evaluated and, if necessary, nullified.